-- Attending and participating in all virtual training sessions from Rice/ASU/UTEP;
+- Attending and participating in all training sessions from Rice, ASU, UTEP and Yale.

-- Attending and participating in the NEET Showcase in April;
+- Attending and participating in the April NEET Showcase*.

 - Timely completion and submission of all course assignments and homework.

-- 45 hours of sustained and supported professional development at Rice University, UTEP, or ASU in Engineering Design & Project-Based Learning (PBL);
+- 45 hours of sustained and supported professional development at Rice University, UTEP, Yale University, or ASU in Engineering Design and Project-Based Learning.

-- 6 hours of G/T professional development credit, subject to principal approval;
+- Six hours of G/T professional development credit, subject to principal approval.

-- 3 hours of graduate credit from Rice University (available upon special application plus a $150 registration fee);
+- Three hours of graduate credit from Rice University (available upon special application plus a $150 registration fee).

-- Lectures from NEWT faculty on cutting-edge Nanotechnology-Enabled Water Treatment (NEWT) research; and
+- Lectures from NEWT faculty on cutting-edge Nanotechnology-Enabled Water Treatment research.

 - Opportunities for student campus and lab tours.

-Applicants will be selected by December 4, 2020.
-Space is very limited, therefore, completing the application process does NOT guarantee placement in the program.
+Space is limited.
+Completing the application process does not guarantee placement in the program.

-Applicants will be required to submit a signed Participant Acknowledgement Letter (PAL) with their application.
-By signing the form, the applicant agrees to participate during the spring 2021 training.
+Applicants are required to submit a signed Participant Acknowledgement Letter with their application.
+By signing the PAL, applicant agree to participate in the spring 2023 training.

-If you are unable to upload the form to your application, you can: email them to firstname.lastname@example.org.
+If you are unable to upload the form to your application, email the document to email@example.com.

 713-348-4761 | firstname.lastname@example.org